Heat kernel asymptotics and analytic torsion on non-degenerate CR manifolds: Introduction

 In \cite{RS71}, Ray and Singer introduced an analytic counterpart of the classical topological invariant called the Reidemeister torsion.
 They conjectured that the two invariants coincide for unitarily flat vector bundles.
 This conjecture was proved by Cheeger \cite{C79} and M\"uller \cite{M78}.
 Bismut and Zhang \cite{BZ92} extended it to arbitrary flat vector bundles via Witten deformation method.
-The study of analytic torsion has gained much attention, especially by Bismut and his coauthors.
-For example, Bismut and Goette \cite{BG04} studied equivariant analytic torsion and established a local formula for the difference of two natural versions of equivariant analytic torsion in de Rham theory in terms of a Chern-Simons current and some new geometric invariant.
-Bismut-Ma \cite{BM04} investigated equivariant torsion forms.
-Shen \cite{S16, S21} has made contributions to Fried conjecture.
-We refer the reader to \cite{BMZ17, DZ10, DGRS, L24, MM, MZ08} for more references and therein.
+In \cite{RS73}, Ray and Singer extended their work to the holomorphic setting.
+The work of Ray and Singer has had a profound impact on many areas of mathematics and physics, making it difficult to provide a comprehensive survey of subsequent developments.
+We therefore refer the reader to recent excellent expositions \cite{BCG22, Lo25}.

-Ray and Singer \cite{RS73} extended their work to the holomorphic setting.
-The work of Ray and Singer have great impacts on many fields of mathematics and physics, see recent excellent expositions of J. Lott \cite{Lo25} and W. M\"{u}ller \cite{Mu22}.
-A version of analytic torsion on contact manifolds was proposed by Rumin and Seshadri \cite{RS12} by using fourth-order Laplacians.
-It is natural to ask if we can extend the Ray-Singer torsion to the CR setting, which is raised by Bismut at a conference in M\"unster at 2023.
-With our results on the small time asymptotic expansion of the heat kernel of $\big( e^{-t\Box_b^{(q)}} ( I - \Pi^{(q)} ) \big)(x, x)$, for all degree $q$, we are able to define the analytic torsion on a compact oriented CR manifold with a nondegenerate Levi form and a CR vector bundle $E$ over $X$.
+A version of analytic torsion on contact manifolds was proposed by Rumin and Seshadri \cite{RS12} by using certain fourth-order Laplacians.
+It is natural to ask whether the Ray–Singer torsion can be extended to the CR setting; this question was raised to the first and second authors by Bismut during a coffee break at a conference in M\"{u}nster in 2024.
+With our results on the small-time asymptotic expansion of the heat kernel $\big( e^{-t\Box_b^{(q)}} ( I - \Pi^{(q)} ) \big)(x, x)$, for all degree $q$, we are able to define the analytic torsion on a compact oriented CR manifold with a nondegenerate Levi form and a CR vector bundle $E$ over $X$.
+We study also the dependence of the analytic torsion on changes of the Hermitian metrics on $TX$ and $E$.